microsoft/OpenHack-FHIR/MC4H/Challenge4-FHIRSyncAgent/ReadMe.md

 ## Setup App Registration in the same Azure tenant as your Dynamics 365 tenant
 1. Go to App Registrations in Azure Portal
 2. Click + New registration
-3. Enter a Name **syncdv-svc-client**, pick Single tenant, click Register
+3. Enter a Name **syncdv-svc-client**, pick Single tenant, click Register.
+Note the following for use in deployment below:
+   * Application (client) ID
+   * Directory (tenant) ID
-4. Go to Certificates & secrets in the left navigation, click + New client secret, click Add
+4. Go to Certificates & secrets in the left navigation, click + New client secret, click Add.
+   * IMPORTANT: Note the secret for use in deployment steps, as it is only visible during creation
-5. FYI - The details of this App Registration will be stored in Key Vault secrets **{azureapiforfhirname}kv** as part of the deployment below
+6. For awareness: The details of this App Registration will be stored in Key Vault secrets **{azureapiforfhirname}kv** once the deployment below is complete
    * SA-CDSCLIENTID
    * SA-CDSSECRET
    * SA-CDSTENANTID